j13z/rdf-nx-parser/README.md

 ### Tokenization

-An arbitrary number of “N-x” tokens can be extracted from a string into token objects with the `tokenize()` method.
+An arbitrary number of “N-x” tokens can be extracted from a string into an array of token objects with the `tokenize()` method:

 ```javavscript
 > parser.tokenize(